mbheinen/bpa-ipf-tsp/README.md

 25. When X-configurator runs the test and asks if you can see the display, and then asks if you want to use a Graphical Login, answer "No" to the Graphical Login.
 Later, you will manually set up user accounts for IPF users based on the Motif Window Manager, and if your default is the Gnome Desktop/Enlightenment Window Manager, you will not be able to create the Motif accounts.
 26. Complete:  Remove the backup boot floppy, and select OK to reboot the system.

-B.  Install Redhat Linux 6.2 Update CD (Optional): 1.
-Redhat makes available an Update CD-ROM on a monthly basis, containing the latest versions of applications and kernels for the particular distributions (5.2, 6.2, and 7.x).
+##  Install Redhat Linux 6.2 Update CD (Optional)
+1. Redhat makes available an Update CD-ROM on a monthly basis, containing the latest versions of applications and kernels for the particular distributions (5.2, 6.2, and 7.x).
 Obtain and Update CD, and install it.
 2. Application Update:   Login as "root", do NOT run "startx".
 Insert the Update CD, and type:  "mount -t iso9660 /dev/cdrom /mnt/cdrom"
 3. Type "cd /mnt/cdrom" to change to the CD-ROM.
 4. Type "./install-updates" and follow the prompts, to update all the applications.
 This process can take as long as 1-hour.
 When that is done, you can update the kernel to the latest one on the Update CD following the procedure described later.
 5. When it is done, type "cd /" and then type "umount /dev/cdrom".
 Now you can remove the CD, unless you plan to update the kernel next.
 You might get a "device busy" message.
 If so, leave it alone, and shutdown anyway.
 6. When your are done, shutdown and reboot, by typing "shutdown -r now".
-7. Kernel Update:   First, login as “root” and make a note of the version number and type of kernel you are presently running, for example, “Kernel 2.2.14-5.0 on an i686”.
+7. Kernel Update:   First, login as "root" and make a note of the version number and type of kernel you are presently running, for example, "Kernel 2.2.14-5.0 on an i686".
 Assuming you are running 6.2, type "cd /mnt/cdrom/6.2" to change to the 6.2 area on the CD-ROM.
-8. Type “ls kernel*.rpm” to get a list of the kernel RPM packages.
-Update the RPM’s that apply to your situation.
-For example, If you are running 6.2 on a laptop that has an i686 processor, at the minimum, you would upgrade two kernel RPM’s.
+8. Type "ls kernel*.rpm" to get a list of the kernel RPM packages.
+Update the RPMs that apply to your situation.
+For example, If you are running 6.2 on a laptop that has an i686 processor, at the minimum, you would upgrade two kernel RPMs.
 Type:
-“rpm  -U  kernel-2.2.17-14.i686.rpm”   and when that is complete, type: “rpm  -U  kernel-pcmcia-cs-2.2.17-14.i386.rpm”
+"rpm  -U  kernel-2.2.17-14.i686.rpm"   and when that is complete, type: "rpm  -U  kernel-pcmcia-cs-2.2.17-14.i386.rpm"
-9. When that is complete, you will need to update both your “boot-up” LILO installation, and any boot floppies you are using.
-Edit the file “/etc/lilo.conf”, and modify the Kernel identification to correspond to the new kernel, as installed in the “/boot” subdirectory.
-Save the lilo.conf file, and install it by typing “lilo”.
+9. When that is complete, you will need to update both your "boot-up" LILO installation, and any boot floppies you are using.
+Edit the file "/etc/lilo.conf", and modify the Kernel identification to correspond to the new kernel, as installed in the "/boot" subdirectory.
+Save the lilo.conf file, and install it by typing "lilo".
 10. Shutdown and reboot.
 When you login, you should note the message indicating that the new kernel is operational.
-Now, use the command, “mkbootdisk” to update your backup boot floppies.
-For example, type “mkbootdisk –device  /dev/fd0  –v  2.2.17-14” and insert your existing boot floppy, or a blank disk for a new boot floppy.
+Now, use the command, "mkbootdisk" to update your backup boot floppies.
+For example, type "mkbootdisk -device  /dev/fd0  -v  2.2.17-14" and insert your existing boot floppy, or a blank disk for a new boot floppy.

-C.  Install Redhat Linux 6.2 Documentation Set (Optional):
+## Install Redhat Linux 6.2 Documentation Set (Optional):
-06/03/01
-6
 1. Login as "root", and type "startx" to open the Gnome Desktop
 2. Insert the CD in the drive, and allow Gnome to mount the CD
 3. Select "system, gnorpm" and select "Install".
 4. When the list of RPM packages comes up, select the ones you want to install by package name, but do not select the corresponding package name ending with (s).
-Click the “Install” icon.
+Click the Â“InstallÂ” icon.
-5. When installation is complete, close the Install Window, the GnomeRPM Window, and FileManagerWindow , and the  “/mnt/cdrom” Window.
+5. When installation is complete, close the Install Window, the GnomeRPM Window, and FileManagerWindow , and the  "/mnt/cdrom" Window.
 Type:  "umount /dev/cdrom".
 Now you can remove the CD.

-D.  Install Metrolink Motif Complete!
+##  Install Metrolink Motif Complete!
 Motif Window Manager and X-Windows Development Kit (XDK):
 1. Logon as root, and then run "startx" to start the X-Windows environment and Gnome desktop.
 2. Insert the MetroLink Motif Complete!
 CD.
 The Gnome desktop will automatically mount the CD, in most cases.
 If so, you can skip to Step-5.
 3. Open a terminal window, Xterm, and type "cd  /"